MadBomber/ragdoll-cli/README.md

 ## Storage

-By default, documents and embeddings are stored in JSON files in `~/.ragdoll/`:
+Documents and embeddings are stored in a PostgreSQL database managed by the `ragdoll-core` gem for production performance.
+Configuration and log files are stored locally in `~/.ragdoll/`:

-- `~/.ragdoll/documents.json` - Document metadata and content
-- `~/.ragdoll/embeddings.json` - Vector embeddings for search
 - `~/.ragdoll/config.yml` - Configuration settings
+- `~/.ragdoll/ragdoll.log` - Log file (if configured)

 ## Supported Document Types